you just need to get your OBC certificate corrected and need to inform the CAT helpdesk about this error.

 Learn in-depth material on CAT DILR Preparation

 Now that you are learning a new word each day, try to use that word in your daily life.
-Also, if you hear any new expression, idiom or phrase try to inculcate them in sentences while talking to friends or family.
-It becomes easy to remember the more often you use it.
+Also, if you hear any new expression, idiom, or phrase, try to incorporate them into sentences while talking to friends or family.
+It becomes easier to remember the more often you use it.

 Assess your current reading by noting the time you take to read a passage.
-To know your capability pick a passage from any magazine, book, newspaper, or novel and note the instances where you lag, for example, difficulty in understanding a few words.
-If you take time to understand a few words, focus on improving your vocabulary by creating flashcards of the words you were not able to relate to.
-Write the definition of the difficult words and twice or thrice take a quiz of yourself from the vocabulary you have written on your flashcard.
+To know your capability, pick a passage from any magazine, book, newspaper, or novel and note the instances where you lag, for example, difficulty in understanding a few words.
+If you take the time to understand a few words, focus on improving your vocabulary by creating flashcards of the words you were not able to relate to.
+Write the definition of the difficult words and, twice or thrice, take a quiz of yourself from the vocabulary you have written on your flashcard.

 Know the preparation tips for the CAT VARC